This article first appeared as the foreword to the weekly Northern Powerhouse round-up published by Quatro on 28 June 2019

 Design is key

 Just as in the first industrial revolution, so now in the fourth, design is key to achieving both economic and social objectives.
 The GM Industrial Strategy talks about design for public services, business models, skills and work systems, new products, services and processes, transport, healthcare and more.
 It commits to ensuring that advanced technical and design skills are available to support manufacturing growth.
-It warns of serious design challenges to address to achieve the carbon neutral target.
+It warns of serious design challenges to address if the carbon neutral target is to be achieved.

 The Manchester Design Manifesto, launched by Sir Richard Leese at the Design Manchester festival last autumn, promotes a partnership between the city and its civic partners, the design community and economic stakeholders to leverage the power of design to support that implementation, and to share Manchester’s stories and experiences with other cities around the world.

 Numerous examples of creativity and innovation are springing up: in advanced materials, with disruptor brands like Prevayl and 7L working with graphene wearables; in digital infrastructure ventures such as CNI, the co-operative fibre infrastructure network that started in Tameside; in co-design initiatives like House by Urban Splash.